-- Course evaluations are delivered online to all courses having 3 or more students with some exceptions.
+- University course surveys are delivered online to all courses having 3 or more students with some exceptions.

 - Results are available online to faculty after the grade submittal deadline has passed.